-Itinerary at the end of the article.
-Full video of the trip: https://youtu.be/T8BDyPolg30
+Itinerary and full video of the trip are at the end of the article.

 Botswana is one of the safest countries in Africa.
-Easy access, all the amenities you could need or want – supermarkets, ATM’s, campsites, hotels, not too expensive.
-The country offers a wealth of natural beauty, wide-open expanses and diversity of wildlife and is sparsely populated.
+There is easy border access, all the amenities you could need or want (supermarkets, ATMs, campsites, hotels), and it is not too expensive.
+The country offers a wealth of natural beauty with wide-open expanses, and diversity of wildlife and is sparsely populated.
 The people are really friendly too!

 Do you need a 4×4?